This post may contain affiliate links. Please read my disclaimer for more information.

 - The location where the coffee beans were grown.

-Blended coffees are easily accessible; you can find them in every season because one country bean supports the other in terms of quality, texture, aroma, and flavors.
+Blended coffees are easily accessible; you can find them every season because one country bean supports the other in terms of quality, texture, aroma, and flavors.

 Blended coffee can never fail you because, despite its commerciality, a good roast will produce many flavors and tones together for a single bag, which is rare in single-origin.